 A further intake is located near the Rakaia township and abstracts water for the Acton Scheme who utilise BCI water under license.

-Lake Coleridge is the primary storage site for BCI water.
-The BCI consent to take water from the Rakaia River has certain monthly restrictions based on minimum environmental flows in the river.
-To overcome these restrictions there is a contractual arrangement with Trustpower Limited who operate manage Lake Coleridge and the hydro generation from the lake.
-The arrangement allows water not taken by irrigators when the river is at higher levels to be stored in the lake, and subsequently be released to meet demand when the river is below the minimum flow levels.
+BCI’s consent to take water from the Rakaia River has certain monthly restrictions based on minimum environmental flows in the river.
+To overcome these restrictions, we utilise Lake Coleridge as our primary storage site.
+We have a contractual arrangement with Trustpower Limited (who manage Lake Coleridge and hydro generation from the lake) whereby surplus water that is not used by irrigators when the river is flowing strongly, is stored in the lake and subsequently released to meet demand when the river flows are below minimum levels.

 BCI also has a large storage pond near Methven.
-The 1.5 million cubic meter Akarana Storage Pond is filled from water from the RDR and is used to satisfy peak demand in the network.
+The 1.5 million cubic meter Akarana Storage Pond is filled from the RDR and is used to satisfy peak demand in the network.

 BCI has 9 main distribution networks across Mid Canterbury.
-Those networks consist of buffer ponds for management of water delivery and then screen the water to remove debris before it enters the pipe network.
+The networks have buffer ponds for management of water delivery and screen the water to remove debris before it enters the pipe.

 At each farm connection there is flow measurement and radio telemetry allowing real-time monitoring of water use.